 There are any number of ways that you, as a VMI parent, can assist the Career Services staff.

 Here are a few examples:

 - Contact the HR department at your place of employment about recruiting on Post for full-time positions and internships.
-If your organization cannot come to Lexington to recruit on Post, perhaps they would be willing to post internship or entry-level positions on VMI's KeydetConnect.
+If your organization cannot come to Lexington to recruit on Post, perhaps they would be willing to post an internship or entry-level positions on VMI's Handshake.

-- Identify internship opportunities for cadets in your organization or in your community.
+- Identify internship opportunities for cadets in your organization or your community.

-- Notify Career Services of such internships or post these on VMI's KeydetConnect.
+- Notify Career Services of such internships or post these on VMI's Handshake.

 - Volunteer to come to Post to talk with cadets about your career field/organization.

 - Volunteer to house a VMI cadet who is interning in your community.

 There are many other ways you might be able to help extend the Career Services program at VMI.
 We welcome your suggestions!

 Parents can help cadets move toward readiness and through the career planning process by: